Frequently Asked Questions

 This page provides answers to some of the most frequently asked questions about the Plastic Program and the 3R Initiative.
 Please contact us with any further queries you might have.

 The 3R (Reduce, Recover, Recycle) Initiative (3RI) brings together corporates and NGOs to remove plastic waste from the environment and stimulate plastic recycling.
 The 3RI catalyzes corporate leadership to reduce plastic waste through internal and supply chain actions, and supports recovery and/or recycling projects to mitigate plastic waste that a company cannot address directly.
-The goals of the 3RI will be achieved through the Corporate Accounting and Claims Guidelines (Corporate Guidelines) and the Plastic Crediting Mechanism, which comprises the Plastic Waste Reduction Standard (Plastic Standard), a credit registry and a transaction platform (see Diagram 1 below).
+The goals of the 3RI will be achieved through the Guidelines for Leadership in Corporate Plastic Accounting and the Plastic Crediting Mechanism, which comprises the Plastic Waste Reduction Standard (Plastic Standard), a credit registry and a transaction platform (see Diagram 1 below).
 Please visit the 3R Initiative website for further details.

 Greenwashing occurs when disinformation or ineffective actions are presented by a company to create a (falsely) positive environmental public image.
-The 3RI will be underpinned by two best-practice standards created and managed by respected NGOs with broad stakeholder input, which will be used to independently assess and transparently report on the effectiveness of waste reduction actions and any associated claims that corporates may make regarding the mitigation of their plastic footprints.
+The 3RI will be underpinned by the Plastic Standard and the Guidelines for Leadership in Corporate Plastic Accounting (Guidelines) that are created and managed by respected NGOs with broad stakeholder input.
+The Standard and the guidance will be used to independently assess and transparently report on the effectiveness of waste reduction actions and any associated claims that corporates may make regarding the mitigation of their plastic footprints.

-First, the Corporate Accounting and Claims Guidelines will substantiate potential corporate waste reduction claims, including providing rules and requirements for: robustly calculating corporate plastic footprints; defining how companies must aggressively reduce their footprints (including through recycled/recyclable content, supply chain investments, etc.); and, establishing if/how plastic recovery and recycling units could be used to credibly mitigate potential leakage that companies cannot tackle themselves.
+First, the Guidelines will substantiate potential corporate waste reduction claims, including providing rules and requirements for: robustly calculating corporate plastic footprints; defining how companies must aggressively reduce their footprints (including through recycled/recyclable content, supply chain investments, etc.); and, establishing if/how Waste Recovery Credits and Recycling Credits could be used to credibly mitigate potential leakage that companies cannot tackle themselves.

 Second, the Plastic Standard will ensure that projects are only credited to the extent they generate verifiable reductions in plastic waste or increase in recycled plastic that would not have occurred without the credit purchases and funding.